 You can open the optimizer by pressing F5 or through the optimizer menu.

-The optimizer GUI shows the level at the top left, so you can always see which level is currently opened for optimizing.
+The optimizer GUI (click image to see an enlarged version of the image) shows the level at the top left, so you can always see which level is currently opened for optimizing.

 At the top right a log is displayed showing information about the optimizer process.